AkshayaKrishnan18/FUTURE_FS_01/README.md

 # Full Stack Web Development Internship

 ## Task 1 – Personal Portfolio Website

 # Akshaya — Portfolio

-A responsive personal portfolio website showcasing projects, skills, and experience in Artificial Intelligence and Web Development.

 ---

 ## Overview

-This portfolio is built from scratch with a focus on clarity, structure, and usability.
-It presents my work and learning journey while maintaining a clean and minimal interface.
+A responsive personal portfolio website showcasing projects, skills, and experience in Artificial Intelligence and Web Development.
+Built from scratch with a focus on clarity, structure, and usability.

 ---